For AI agents & their operators

 No install-path credentials for agents

-Mode A explicitly does NOT ask the agent to hold the user's `client_credential`.
-The human pastes that credential into their own config files.
+Mode A never asks the agent to hold the user's client_credential.
+The human pastes that into their own config files.
 The agent only reads the repo list and generates the config text.

-Multi-agent tasks against Chainsaw run as a fanout of three role-bounded MCP sessions (read, propose, verify) whose outputs reconcile against a single audit row.
-Conflicting proposals are surfaced, not silently merged.
-Operators can replay any decision because the reconciled trace lands in the same structured audit log a human sees.
+Multi-agent tasks run as three role-bounded MCP sessions that reconcile against one audit row.
+Conflicting proposals surface, never silently merge.
+Any decision replays from the same structured log a human sees.

-When an agent reports "I installed through Chainsaw but the package wasn't blocked," run `chainsaw doctor verify-hook` to catch client-side bypasses and `chainsaw doctor logs` to surface WARN-level server traces — pair them when a finding disagrees with config.
+"Installed through Chainsaw but the package wasn't blocked?"
+Run chainsaw doctor verify-hook to catch client-side bypasses and doctor logs to surface WARN-level server traces — pair them when behaviour disagrees with config.

 Building against Chainsaw?